Jewels-1/rpiCamera/README.md

+Only early version samples are provided.
 Latest version of code is not here.